(Scroll down for related podcast episode.)

 About the Faith and Enterprise Podcast

-Each episode discusses some aspect of spiritual renewal inner work lives.
+Each podcast episode deals with an aspect of Spiritual Renewal in Our Work Lives.
 Topics include finding purpose/work as a calling, spiritual practices that can help us in our work, dealing with workplace stress and other forms of workplace toxicity, spiritual aspects of leadership, and building a flourishing work life.
 We invite you to subscribe on iTunes, Stitcher, or Google Play, or listen on our website.
 You can also subscribe to email updates.